GeorgesAlkhouri/tales-of-a/README.md

 - `>startgame`: Starts a new game.
 - `>move [direction]`: Moves the hero in the specified direction (up, down, left, or right).
+- '>inventory`: Displays the hero's inventory
+- `>map`: Responds with the current map state without moving the hero
+- `>version`: Get the current version of the bot

 ## Contributing